Given two integers, find minimum number between them without using any conditional statement (or ternary operator).

 Approach 4: (Using array index)

-We can cleverly use array indexes to determine minimum number as shown below –
+We can cleverly use array indices to determine minimum number as shown below –

 Thanks for reading.